urvashi29/Chitkara-Chalkpad-Clone/README.md

 # ChalkpadGuiClone
-This is a Clone of Chitkara University Chalkpad-GUI. index and main page is developed with HTML and CSS.
+This is a Clone of Chitkara University Chalkpad-GUI. index and main page are developed with HTML and CSS.
 Logout page is developed with ReactJs.